aging · blogging · cycling · fitness · fun · nature

 A break in the hills and the fog allowed me to snap a picture of the road and town ahead.

 By the time we got to the exact opposite part of the island from where we started, we had to make a choice: follow the shorter mid-island route the bike store guy had suggested…or take the longer, traffic-busy road near the water.
-Given the hills we had already faced, we chose the latter.
+We had what the ebike community calls range anxiety: running out of juice before we run out of hills.
+Given the hilliness of Faial island we had already faced, we chose the latter.

 There were other experienced riders in my group, so we rotated scouts and sweeps as we made our way towards Horta.
 By finally hitting some downhill and conserving our energy and our bikes’!), we ended up returning to the rental shop with time and battery to spare.
 Our apps told us we had made speeds of over 50km and reached an elevation of 330m, a gain of nearly 1000m overall.
 Not bad for recreational cyclists!